swayamprakashm/name-initials-generator/README.md

 A simple Flask web app that takes a user's full name and generates their initials.
 Example:
-"Macharla Swayam Prakash" → M.S.P.
+  Macharla Swayam Prakash → M.S.P.

 ---